 YES, I AM INTERESTED NO, I AM NOT INTERESTED

 The FRA's organisational structure includes a Scientific Committee.

 The Scientific Committee shall be the guarantor of the scientific quality of the FRA's work and will be involved by the Director in the early stages of the preparation of the majority of FRA's documents drawn up to meet its tasks.

 The Scientific Committee is composed of eleven independent persons, highly qualified in the field of fundamental rights.

 The term of office of the members of the Scientific Committee shall be five years not renewable.
 The Scientific Committee elects its Chairperson and Vice-Chairperson for a term of office of one year.
-The term of office of the current Scientific Committee will be until 4 June 2018 to 3 June 2023.
+The term of office of the current Scientific Committee will be from 4 June 2023 to 3 June 2028.